raquo/scala-dom-types/README.md

 5. Provide the keys that are deliberately missing from _Scala DOM Types_

     We deliberately do not include a small set of "complex" keys that UI libraries tend to have different opinions about, such as the `class` and `style` HTML attributes.
 See the full list below.
-Your library needs to provide such keys itself, for example see [ComplexHtmlKeys](#TODO) and [ComplexSvgKeys](#TODO) in Laminar – those are not generated, but manually created.
+Your library needs to provide such keys itself, for example see [ComplexHtmlKeys](https://github.com/raquo/Laminar/blob/master/src/main/scala/com/raquo/laminar/defs/complex/ComplexHtmlKeys.scala) and [ComplexSvgKeys](https://github.com/raquo/Laminar/blob/master/src/main/scala/com/raquo/laminar/defs/complex/ComplexSvgKeys.scala) in Laminar – those are not generated, but manually created.

 6. Provide the Codecs.
 These are used to translate between Scala values and DOM values.
-See [codecs](#TODO) in Laminar.
+See [codecs](https://github.com/raquo/Laminar/tree/master/src/main/scala/com/raquo/laminar/codecs) in Laminar.
 Your implementation will be almost identical, depending on whether you talk to the DOM directly or via some virtual DOM library with special needs.
 See below for more info on the codecs.

 7. Provide concrete types for Tags, Attributes, etc., as well as their functionality (`apply` and `:=` methods, etc.).
 The type representing StyleProp should extend the `GlobalKeywords` generated style trait, or provide those keywords in some other way.

 8. Finally, create "the bundle".
-You've generated a bunch of well typed traits and created concrete types – now you need to instantiate a single object that will extend all those traits to expose all the keys like `div`, `onClick`, etc. The actual implementation of this might vary based on your preferences and on how you configured the generator, but you can refer to the top of the [Laminar.scala](#TODO) file.
-As you see, I separate HTML keys from SVG keys and ARIA keys to avoid name collisions and reduce IDE autocomplete pollution.
+You've generated a bunch of well typed traits and created concrete types – now you need to instantiate a single object that will extend all those traits to expose all the keys like `div`, `onClick`, etc. The actual implementation of this might vary based on your preferences and on how you configured the generator, but you can refer to the top of the [Laminar.scala](https://github.com/raquo/Laminar/blob/master/src/main/scala/com/raquo/laminar/api/Laminar.scala) file.
+As you see, I separate HTML keys from SVG keys and ARIA keys to avoid name collisions and to reduce IDE autocomplete pollution.
 You can choose to do this differently, but that will require some customization on your part.

-9. With the generator, you're adding comments derived from MDN content into your project – those comments are licensed under CC-BY-SA, so you need to add a corresponding notice to your project file (or customize code generation to not include the comments for every key).
+9. With the generator, you're adding comments derived from [MDN](https://developer.mozilla.org/en-US/) content into your project – those comments are licensed under the CC-BY-SA license, so you need to add a corresponding notice to your project file (or customize code generation to not include the comments for every key).
 See the bottom of this README.

 ### Migrating to code generation from an older version of _Scala DOM Types_